YonatanKof/wwape/content/designs/cut_girl/cutgirl.md

 canonical_url: false
 series: false
 ---
+The wind is blowing, it's whistling
-Blowing the wind – take your time and you place on the table.
+Take your time and place at the table
-It's a honorary one, to be taken with some kine of force.
+The horned one is to be taken with kind force

 ![A girl being cut by a grey wind](./cut-girl_GreyWind.jpg) *Version – Grey*